Goodman Center Weekly Fundamentals: Movement with Meyer Course

 Patreon Study Group

 Please join me for my weekly study group where I give lectures on fencing theory, history, strategy, pedagogy, martial training, and principles of combat.
-It is held on line Thursdays at 7pm central over Zoom for about one hour.
+It is held on line on Saturdays for about one hour.
 All classes are recorded and can be listened to later if you can not make the class time.
 Patrons also receive early access to The Fencing Grounds, my podcast about fencing theory and history.

 Training Seminars are typically three hours in duration.
 They can be arranged for the instruction of small or larger groups.
 As for the topic of the seminar, there are plenty to choose from, including but not limited to: